 • mental health professional (e.g. psychiatrist, psychologist, wellbeing counsellor)

 All people with Parkinson’s are different and may have quite variable trajectories in their symptoms’ progression.
-One thing you can do to help maintain your quality of life is to get early assessments and start early intervention therapies.
-For help with increasing costs of managing Parkinson’s you should also look at applying for an NDIS plan and ask your GP about a Chronic Disease Management Plan or Mental Health Plan to access allied health supports.
+One thing you can do to help maintain your quality of life is to get early assessments and start early intervention therapies even if you are still working.
+For help with increasing costs of managing Parkinson’s, you should also look at applying for an NDIS plan and ask your GP about a Chronic Disease Management Plan or Mental Health Plan to access some of these allied health supports at subsidised fees.

-Refer to allied health therapy peak bodies to find one suitable for your situation and location, for example:
+Refer to allied health therapy peak bodies in Australia to find one suitable for your situation and location, or arrange telehealth options.
+For example:

 Share